walmartlabs/concord/docs/quickstart.md

 pre-built Docker images to run all three components of Concord: the Concord Agent, the Concord Server, and the Concord Console.

+After finishing these steps you can read the [Introduction to Concord](intro.md) to understand the basic concepts of Concord.

 ## Prerequisites

 ### Docker